Cloud-repos/100DaysofCloudNative/README.md

 * [Python Logging Best Practices](https://coralogix.com/blog/python-logging-best-practices-tips/)
 * [Python Logging documentation](https://docs.python.org/3/howto/logging.html)

-August 19-20, 2021 Took some time off for several family activities.

 Day 67 August 21, 2021 Today I continued working on the TechTrends project for my Udacity Cloud Native Nanodegree program.
 Today, I continued working on step 1: implementing the logging, and started working on step 2: Docker for Application Packaging.
 This step forcuses on packaging the application using Docker.
 It requires writing a Dockerfile and building a Docker image and running and testing the application locally inside a Docker container.

-August 22, 2021 Didn't have time to work on Cloud Native today.
-Something unexpected came up and I had to travel out of the area most of the day.

 Day 68, August 23, 2021 Resummed working on the SUSE Cloude Native Nanodegree program.
 Reviewed lessons in the program and resummed work on the TechTrends project.